distribution/distribution/doc/SPEC.md

 |Code|Message|Description|
 -------|----|------|------------
  `UNKNOWN` | unknown error | Generic error returned when the error does not have an API classification.
+ `UNAUTHORIZED` | access to the requested resource is not authorized | The access controller denied access for the operation on a resource.
+Often this will be accompanied by a 401 Unauthorized response status.
  `DIGEST_INVALID` | provided digest did not match uploaded content | When a blob is uploaded, the registry will check that the content matches the digest provided by the client.
 The error may include a detail structure with the key "digest", including the invalid digest string.
 This error may also be returned when a manifest includes an invalid layer digest.
  `SIZE_INVALID` | provided length did not match content length | When a layer is uploaded, the provided size will be checked against the uploaded content.
 If they do not match, this error will be returned.
  `NAME_INVALID` | manifest name did not match URI | During a manifest upload, if the name in the manifest does not match the uri name, this error will be returned.